siteleaf/siteleaf.com/_posts/2016-06-14-jekyll-from-scratch.markdown

 In this tutorial, we’ll show you how to get set up and develop websites locally using [Jekyll](http://jekyllrb.com).
 We'll cover installation, creating a new site, file structure, and finally we'll commit the new site to GitHub.

 This will give you a functional website that you can edit offline.
-Come back for the second part next week, and we'll connect our site to the new [Siteleaf v2](/blog/v2) so we can edit content in the cloud.
+Also make sure to check out the [next tutorial](/blog/connecting-github) where we'll connect our site to the new [Siteleaf v2](/blog/v2) so we can edit content in the cloud.

 ## What is Jekyll?